-Although meaningful difference standards for QHPs were eliminated as mandatory under federal law, YHI will continue to apply the same standard as prior years.
+Although meaningful difference standards for QHPs were eliminated as mandatory under federal law (CMS is considering reimposing these standards), YHI will continue to apply the same standard as prior years.

 The meaningful difference criteria are applied to each carrier's QHPs matching a subgroup of the same plan type, metal level, and overlapping service areas.
 DOI may not recommend certification of a carrier's plan, and YHI may not certify a carrier's plan, if within a subgroup, plans do not differ from each other by at least one of the following criteria: